Trip Logistics

 Getting Around

-London is a sprawling metropolis best navigated via the Underground (The Tube) and its iconic red double-decker buses.
-For a more scenic journey, take the Uber Boat by Thames Clippers to glide past the city’s riverside landmarks.
+London is best navigated by the Underground (Tube) and iconic red double-decker buses.
+For a scenic trip along the river, the Uber Boat by Thames Clippers connects key stops between Putney and Woolwich.

 Tap and Pay